cs1302uga/cs1302-minesweeper-alpha/README.md

 Updates will be posted here.
 If there has been an update and you have already cloned the project to Nike, then you can update your copy of the project using the `$ git pull` command while inside of your project directory.

-## Grade Replacement

-Students may use the grade they earn on this **make-up project** to replace the grade they earned on their **cs1302-latin-squares** project.
-After the deadline, a grader will look for your submission and, if found, grade it.
-If the grade you earn is greater than the grade you earned on cs1302-latin-squares, then your grade for cs1302-latin-squares will be replaced with the higher grade.
-Feedback will be provided via eLC gradebook comments.

-Under no circumstance will a grade replacement opportunity be made available for any other project in **Fall 2019**.

 ## Project Description

-This **make-up project** is meant to ensure that you are able to apply and extend your prerequisite knowledge as well as introduce you to developing and testing a Java application in a Linux environment (i.e., the Nike development server). **Having already attempted "Latin Squares",** many aspects of this project should be familiar to you.
-Nevertheless, you will be asked to do things that you have never been given explicit directions for before.
+This first project is meant to ensure that you are able to apply and extend your prerequisite knowledge as well as introduce you to developing and testing a Java application in a Linux environment (i.e., the Nike development server).
+Many aspects of this project may be new to you.
+You will be asked to do things that you have never been given explicit directions for before.
 This is just a part of software development.
 Sometimes you need to research how to solve a problem in order to implement a solution.
 That being said,